Noisyboy-9/java_homeworks/README.md

   ### repository structure
   In total, we had 5 homeworks that in average each had 5 questions to solve.
-Some questions demanded to write code, and some demanded to write the answers in a pdf document and upload it. <br>
+Some questions demanded to write code, and some demanded to write the answers in a pdf document. <br>
-  This course was taken under COVID-19 circumstances.
+  This repo contains all of the projects with answers I have come up with at the time. <br>